 Most abdominal organs have distinctive ultrasonographic characteristics in dogs and cats, including size, shape, echogenicity, echotexture, and localization specific to the normal anatomy in the given species.
-Table 1 describes the expected normal measurements of canine and feline abdominal organs.1–10 For greater detail on each organ, please refer to the relevant previous Imaging Essentials articles here.
+TABLE 1 describes the expected normal measurements of canine and feline abdominal organs.1–10

 The liver is composed of the right lateral, right medial, left lateral, left medial, quadrate, and caudate lobes; the caudate lobe is made of the caudate and papillary processes.
 Ultrasonographically, the lobes cannot be differentiated.
 Instead, the liver appears as one contiguous structure containing normally branching hepatic portal veins.
 A normal-appearing liver does not exclude infiltrative disease in dogs or cats.11